googleapis/google-cloud-ruby/google-cloud-error_reporting/README.md

 # google-cloud-error_reporting

-[Stackdriver Error Reporting](https://cloud.google.com/error-reporting/) counts, analyzes and aggregates the crashes in your running cloud services.
+[Stackdriver Error Reporting](https://cloud.google.com/error-reporting/) counts, analyzes and aggregates errors raised in your running cloud services.
 A centralized error management interface displays the results with sorting and filtering capabilities.
 A dedicated view shows the error details: time chart, occurrences, affected user count, first and last seen dates and a